andrebraga7/world-cup-quiz/README.md

 1. Create a quiz game that will challenge the user in different levels of knowledge about the tournament;
 2. Teach the user new facts about the FIFA World Cup;

+### Target audiences

+- Football fans between the ages of 20 and 65 that follow the World Cup tournaments and are familiar with the basic tournament history and facts.

 You can follow the project along by visiting the [FIFA World Cup Quiz Game here](https://andrebraga7.github.io/world-cup-quiz)

 ![Website responsive design](assets/readme-images/responsive-design.jpg)